amirotheyn/amirotheyn/README.md

 - ⚡ Fun fact: ...
 -->

-Aspiring Back-End Developer with a solid foundation in Node.js and hands-on experience with the Express framework.
-Proficient in front-end technologies, including HTML, CSS, and JavaScript, with familiarity in React for building dynamic user interfaces.
-Eager to transition into a DevOps Engineer role, aiming to leverage my technical skills and passion for back-end development and DevOps practices in a collaborative team environment.
-Committed to continuous learning and contributing to innovative software solutions.
+Highly motivated and detail-oriented Back-End Developer with a strong foundation in Node.js and hands-on experience with the Express framework.
+Proficient in Front-End technologies, including React development.
+Eager to leverage technical skills and passion for back-end development and DevOps to transition into a DevOps Engineer role.
+Seeking a collaborative team environment where I can apply my skills to drive innovation and growth.